There’s no question too small – or silly

 How long should I arrive before my challenge starts?

-We ask everyone to register an hour before their challenge begins, so we recommend arriving at least an hour before your start time to give you plenty of time to unload kit, park up and head over to registration.
+We ask everyone to register an hour before their challenge begins, so we recommend arriving at least an hour before your start time to give you plenty of time to unload kit, park up, head over to registration then have your warm up and safety briefing before the race starts.

 Where do I need to go when I arrive?

-Head straight to HQ to register.
+Head straight to Mission HQ to register.
 There’ll be clear signs marking the way.

 Will there be drop off areas for my kit?